 The discarded boxes and bags from all your big-ticket purchases are like advertisements to burglars of the valuables inside your home.
 Prevent thieves from getting as excited over your new flat screen TV box as you are with your new TV by keeping this type of garbage inside until trash pickup day.

 Burglars don't like to risk being seen, so when you create a barrier of light around your home using motion sensor activated and basic exterior lights, you're creating a barrier around your home through which they're not likely to penetrate.
 Pay special attention to vulnerable areas like front and back doors and walkways.

-When planted beneath windows, bushes and shrubs are not only pretty, but they're an obstacle to climbing into windows.
+When planted beneath windows, bushes and shrubs are not only pretty, but they're also an obstacle to climbing into windows.
 Burglars are especially deterred by the kind of greenery that has thorns or makes loud snapping noises.
-For trees reaching up to second story windows, be sure to clean up lower branches so they can't function as a ladder.
+For trees reaching up to second-story windows, be sure to clean up lower branches so they can't function as a ladder.

 Piles of mail are a sign that you're out of town and primed for a robbery.
 If you're going away for a while, use the USPS's Request Hold Mail service to stop delivery while you're gone.
 For shorter periods, a neighbor will likely be glad to pick up your deliveries.

 You don't want burglars to get a peek at all the goodies you have inside your home, so shut the curtains, pull the shades, put a giant houseplant in front of a street-facing window — do whatever you have to do to keep unwanted eyes out.
 Be especially mindful at night when the dark sky and lit interior combine to create a fishbowl effect in your home.